 Tito Del Moral (1993, Bogotá)

-Educated in Visual Arts at Universidad de los Andes, in Art and Design in Oxford, and in Fine Arts at Leeds Art University, Tito has exhibited in Colombia, the United Kingdom, and the United States.
-In 2024, he presented Pandora, his first solo exhibition, at the Museo de la Sociedad de Cirugía de Bogotá.
-He currently lives and works in Bogotá with his husband Mario, and their dogs, Rocco and Pandora.
+Tito has presented two solo exhibitions, Pandora and Flowers Hold Me.
+His work has been exhibited internationally and featured in international media.
+He studied Visual Arts at Universidad de los Andes, as well as Art and Design in Oxford and Fine Arts at Leeds Art University.
+He currently lives and works in Bogotá with his husband Mario and their dogs, Rocco and Pandora.